ivoyager/ivbinary_maker/README.md

 # ivbinary_maker

-Converts raw source data into *.ivbinary files for use in I, Voyager.
+Converts raw source data into binary or image files for use in I, Voyager.
+* Asteroids - Generates binaries usable for dev builds after 2023-02-18.
+* Comets - WIP
+* Rings - WIP.
+Make 1d texture for a Saturn rings shader!
+* Stars - PLANNED.
+Stars as shader vertecies.

 Download raw data files into folders described below: